 Zildjian 20-inch A Custom Ping Ride Cymbal Review

 The Zildjian A Custom Ping Ride is an excellent option to consider if you need something with extensive stick definition.
-It’s called the Ping ride, as it has the some of the brightest pinging sounds out of most of Zildjian’s ride cymbals.
+It’s called the Ping ride, as it has some of the brightest pinging sounds out of most of Zildjian’s ride cymbals.

 The bell also has a huge tone that cuts very sharply.
 This is the kind of ride cymbal you want when playing heavier rock music that involves a lot of bell grooves in bridges and choruses.
 Playing patterns between the surface and the bell will always give you a loud and punchy sound.